-These will take place from November to February.
+These will take place from January to March.
 This is your opportunity to discuss your provisional subject choices and receive advice on the impact these will have on your higher education options.
-Provisional offers are made at this stage but subject choices are not final.
+Conditional offers are made at this stage but subject choices are not final.
 You will need to confirm that you are accepting your offer in order to take up places on your chosen courses.
-We aim to offer 134 places to SNS students and 66 to external applicants.
 All offers made are subject to students achieving the entry requirements for the school and each course.
 In the case of oversubscription please see the 'Oversubscription Policy' on the website.

-Induction day -July
+Induction day - Tuesday 30 June